 My mother-in-law, Eloise Kay, and her sister, Thelma Waldman, told me their mother made a cold soup from sour cherries.
 I found recipes easily, and bravely tried this idea, which was brand new to me.
 I had no real idea what I was trying to duplicate, but Eloise and Thelma were kind enough to pronounce the results "really close" to their mother's soup.
 Everyone else simply slurped it up.
 Now I make sour cherry soup each time I find the fruit.
 The ingredients are so simple it is hard to believe how complex and refreshing the soup tastes.

-- Put the cherries and juice in a medium stainless steel saucepan.
+3. Put the pitted cherries and juice in a medium stainless steel saucepan.

-- Optional: Add a 1 inch piece of fresh stick cinnamon.
+5. Optional: Add a 1-inch piece of fresh stick cinnamon.
 (Try this and see if you like the taste.
 Most cherry soup recipes call for cinnamon.
 I like it only if the eventual taste is subtle.)

-- Cook over low-medium heat for 15 minutes, untl the cherries are quite soft.
+7. Bring the cherries to a low boil and cook over low-medium heat for 15 minutes, until they are quite soft.

-- Serve in a cold bowl.
-Garnish with a tiny dollop of sour cream and a spring of Kentucky mint as garnish.
-(Or paint with the sour cream on the soup's surface, using a tooth pick to "draw" the initial dollop of sour cream into shapes.)
+15. Garnish with a tiny dollop of sour cream and a spring of Kentucky mint as garnish.
+(Or paint with the sour cream on the soup's surface, using a tooth pick to "draw" the initial dollop of sour cream into shapes.